turinglabsorg/datahub-learn/network-documentation/secret/tutorials/deploy-your-own-secret-nft.md

 ### Uploading the contract

+We are now switching back to the root directory and will start writing some node modules to manage our newly created contract using nodeJS.
+For this we will need the `secretjs` and `dotenv` package.
+If you haven't set it up by now I recommend a quick detour to the first step of the secret pathway to do so: {% page-ref page="intro-pathway-secret-basics/1.-connecting-to-a-secret-node-using-datahub.md" %}

-Start by creating a new file `deploy-nft.js` in the root project directory and add the code below:
+After setting everything up we start by creating a new file `deploy-nft.js` in the root project directory and add the code below:

 ```javascript
 const {